egepaksoy/remaining-battery-with-python/README.md

 <b>Usage</b>
 <br>
-just type "python3 main.py" on linux terminal
+just type "python3 main.py" on linux terminal.
+Then this script will then record how low your battery has been for an hour in the battery.txt file.